George IV: Marriage and mistresses

-The Prince of Wales's debts continued to climb, and his father refused to aid him unless he married his cousin Princess Caroline of Brunswick.
-In 1795, the prince acquiesced; and they were married on 8 April 1795 at the Chapel Royal, St James's Palace.
+Prince George's debts continued to climb, and his father refused to aid him unless he married his cousin Princess Caroline of Brunswick.
+In 1795, the Prince acquiesced, and they were married on 8 April 1795 at the Chapel Royal, St James's Palace.
 The marriage, however, was disastrous; each party was unsuited to the other.
 The two were formally separated after the birth of their only child, Princess Charlotte, in 1796, and remained separated thereafter.
-The Prince remained attached to Maria Fitzherbert for the rest of his life, despite several periods of estrangement.
+George remained attached to Maria Fitzherbert for the rest of his life, despite several periods of estrangement.

 George's mistresses included Mary Robinson, an actress whom he paid to leave the stage; Grace Elliott, the divorced wife of a physician; and Frances Villiers, Countess of Jersey, who dominated his life for some years.
-In later life, George's mistresses were the Marchioness of Hertford and the Marchioness Conyngham.
+In later life, his mistresses were Isabella Ingram-Seymour-Conway, Marchioness of Hertford and Elizabeth Conyngham, Marchioness Conyngham.

 George was rumoured to have fathered several illegitimate children.
 James Ord (born 1786)—who moved to the United States and became a Jesuit priest—was reportedly his son by Fitzherbert.
 Late in life, George told a friend that he had a son who was a naval officer in the West Indies, whose identity has been tentatively established as Captain Henry A. F. Hervey (1786–1824), reportedly George's child by the songwriter Lady Anne Lindsay (later Barnard), a daughter of James Lindsay, 5th Earl of Balcarres.
 Other reported children include Major George Seymour Crole, the son of theatre manager's daughter Eliza Crole; William Hampshire, the son of publican's daughter Sarah Brown; and Charles "Beau" Candy, the son of a Frenchwoman with that surname.
-Anthony Camp, Director of Research at the Society of Genealogists, has dismissed the claims that George IV was the father of Ord, Hervey, Hampshire and Candy, as fictitious.
+Anthony Camp, Director of Research at the Society of Genealogists, has dismissed the claims that George IV was the father of Ord, Hervey, Hampshire and Candy as fictitious.

-The problem of the Prince of Wales's debts, which amounted to the extraordinary sum of £630,000 in 1795 (equivalent to £ today), was solved (at least temporarily) by Parliament.
-Being unwilling to make an outright grant to relieve these debts, it provided him an additional sum of £65,000 (equivalent to £ today) per annum.
-In 1803, a further £60,000 (equivalent to £ today) was added, and George's debts as at 1795 were finally cleared in 1806, although the debts he had incurred since 1795 remained.
+The problem of George's debts, which amounted to the extraordinary sum of £630,000 in 1795 (equivalent to £ today), was solved (at least temporarily) by Parliament.
+Being unwilling to make an outright grant to relieve these debts, it passed the Prince of Wales Act 1795 (35 Geo.
+3. c.
+129) which provided him an additional sum of £65,000 (equivalent to £ today) per annum.
+In 1803, a further £60,000 (equivalent to £ today) was added by the Annuity to Prince of Wales, etc. Act 1803 (43 Geo.
+3. c.
+26), and George's debts as at 1795 were finally cleared in 1806, although the debts he had incurred since 1795 remained.

 In 1804, a dispute arose over the custody of Princess Charlotte, which led to her being placed in the care of the King.
-It also led to a Parliamentary Commission of Enquiry into Princess Caroline's conduct after the Prince of Wales accused her of having an illegitimate son.
+It also led to a parliamentary commission of enquiry into Princess Caroline's conduct after her husband accused her of having an illegitimate son.
 The investigation cleared Caroline of the charge but still revealed her behaviour to have been extraordinarily indiscreet.